RecklessTedsFunland/ahrs/README.md

 ![IMU](http://i1268.photobucket.com/albums/jj568/mars_university/blog/MinIMU-9-Ver1.png)

-The data come from the MiniIMU9 Ver 1 from [Pololu](http://www.pololu.com).
-The IMU has:
+The data comes from the MiniIMU9 Ver 1 from [Pololu](http://www.pololu.com) which exposes an I2C interface to get the data.
+The Inertial Measurement Unit (IMU) has the following sensors:

-* L3G4200D 3-axis gyro
+* L3G4200D 3-axis gyro (16b reading)
-* LSM303DLM 3-axis accelerometer and 3-axis magnetometer
+* LSM303DLM 3-axis accelerometer and 3-axis magnetometer (both 12b readings)

 ## Digital Filter

-The node currently grabs IMU data at *XX* Hz and filters it with a Chebyshev Type II Infinite Impulse Response (IIR) filter.
-The Type II has a flat pass band response and a ripple in the stop band.
+The AHRS node currently grabs IMU data at 20 Hz (but that is changeable) and filters it with a Chebyshev Type II Infinite Impulse Response (IIR) filter.
+The Type II has a flat pass band response and a equiripple in the stop band.
 The filter is designed for:

 * Sample Freq: 20 Hz
 * Pass band: 0.8